Identity Documents that will be accepted

 - A passport issued by an EEA state or Commonwealth country

-- UK Photo driving license (full and provisional)
+- UK Photo driving licence (full and provisional)

-- A driving license issued by the Channel Islands, Isle of Man or an EEA state
+- A driving licence issued by the Channel Islands, Isle of Man or an EEA state

 - A biometric immigration document